tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     to confirm your obligations to provide a valid notice of claimed infringement.

-    14.4 **Repeat Infringers.** Tigris Data’s policy is to: (a) remove or disable access to material that Tigris Data believes in good faith, upon notice from an intellectual property rights owner or authorized agent, is infringing the intellectual property rights of a third party by being made available through the Tigris Object Storage Service; and (b) in appropriate circumstances, to terminate the accounts of and block access to the Tigris Object Storage Service by any user who repeatedly or egregiously infringes other people’s copyright or other intellectual property rights.
+    14.4 **Repeat Infringers.** Tigris Data's policy is to: (a) remove or disable access to material that Tigris Data believes in good faith, upon notice from an intellectual property rights owner or authorized agent, is infringing the intellectual property rights of a third party by being made available through the Tigris Object Storage Service; and (b) in appropriate circumstances, to terminate the accounts of and block access to the Tigris Object Storage Service by any user who repeatedly or egregiously infringes other people's copyright or other intellectual property rights.
 Tigris Data will terminate the accounts of users that are determined by Tigris Data to be repeat infringers.
 Tigris Data reserves the right, however, to suspend or terminate accounts of users in our sole discretion.